TomOverland/Online-Offline-Budget-Tracker/README.md

 ## Installation:

-#### Step 1 - Make sure you have a code editor, MySQL, Node.js and Node Package Manager installed
+#### Step 1 - Make sure you have a code editor, MongoDB, Node.js and Node Package Manager installed

 The code editor I used was Visual Studio Code.
 It can be found [here](https://code.visualstudio.com/download).
 Node.js and NPM download can be found [here](https://nodejs.org/en/).